-How to reach Goa:
+How to reach Goa

 By Rail: It is not difficult to reach Goa by trains, especially after opening of the Konkan Railway that connects Margao and Vasco da Gama to major cities in India.
 You can take trains from Delhi 1,874 km), Mumbai (490km), and Bangalore (430 km) to reach Goa comfortably.
 From the railway stations, you can hire taxis and motorcycle taxis to reach the desired destinations.

-Goa, Maharashtra, and Karnataka state transport corporations operate from the Kadamba bus stand at Panaji.
+By Road: Goa, Maharashtra, and Karnataka state transport corporations operate from the Kadamba bus stand at Panaji.
 Frank Shipping operates a boat service between Mumbai and Panaji.
 Moving around in Goa is quite easy.
 One can find bus as well as car rental services.
 A unique experience is that of the motorcycle taxi.
 Several ferry services are also available.